Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

  `Download Page  <TODO_Link_to_download_page>`__

  2) Choose a suitable SD Card.
-We recommend a fast SD Card (min.
-Class 10) with enough space.
+We recommend a fast SD Card (e.g. class 10) with enough space.
 You find the size of the image on the download page.

  3) Transfer the image on the SD Card: